NHSDigital/communications-manager-api/README.md

 make test
 ```

-A full list of available commands can be found in the Makefile, however, below is a table of commonly used make commands for testing:
+A full list of available commands can be found in the Makefile.

+The table below lists common make commands used for testing:

 |Environment|Command|Description|
 |-----------|-------|-----------|